metabarcoding/obitools4-doc/content/docs/commands/alignments/obiclean/_index.md

 ### Tags added to each sequence by the clustering algorithm

 - `obiclean_head`: `true` if the sequence is a *head* or *singleton* in at least one sample, `false` otherwise.
-- obiclean_samplecount: The number of samples the sequence occurs in the data set (here 2).
+- obiclean_samplecount: the number of samples the sequence occurs in the data set (here 2).
-- obiclean_headcount: The number of samples where the sequence is classified as *head* (here 0).
+- obiclean_headcount: the number of samples where the sequence is classified as *head* (here 0).
-- obiclean_internalcount: The number of samples where the sequence is classified as *internal* (here 2).
+- obiclean_internalcount: the number of samples where the sequence is classified as *internal* (here 2).
-- obiclean_singletoncount: The number of samples where the sequence is classified as *singleton* (here 0).
+- obiclean_singletoncount: the number of samples where the sequence is classified as *singleton* (here 0).
-- `obiclean_status`: A JSON map indexed by the name of the sample in which the sequence was found.
+- `obiclean_status`: a JSON map indexed by the name of the sample in which the sequence was found.
 The value indicates the classification of the sequence in this sample: `i` for *internal*, `s` for *singleton* or `h` for *head*.
-- `obiclean_weight`: A JSON map indexed by the name of the sample in which the sequence was found.
+- `obiclean_weight`: a JSON map indexed by the name of the sample in which the sequence was found.
 The value indicates the number of times the sequence and its derivatives were found in this sample (here 5 for sample *15a_F73081*).
-- `obiclean_mutation`: A JSON map indexed by sequence `id`s.
+- `obiclean_mutation`: a JSON map indexed by sequence `id`s.
 Each entry of the map contains the sequence `id` of the parent sequence and the position of the mutation between the parent sequence and the sequence in the variant.
 Only sequences belonging to the class *internal* in at least one sample are annotated with this tag.

   Here: `(a)->(g)@26` indicates that the `a` in the parent sequence `HELIUM_000100422_612GNAAXX:7:22:2603:18023#0/1_sub[28..127]` in this variant has been replaced by a `g` at position 26.